cwerner283/photo_blog_generator/README.md

-Based on the codebase context, you're asking for a comprehensive README for the **AI Photo Blog Generator** project, which is a Flask web application that uses OpenAI's GPT-4o model to generate blog posts from uploaded photos.

 # AI Photo Blog Generator

 An intelligent web application that transforms your photos into engaging blog posts using AI-powered image analysis and content generation.